UAE R&D Tax Incentives: A Strategic Guide for Startups

 A Second Incentive: High-Value Employment

-Alongside the R&D credit, the UAE is also considering a separate refundable tax credit for high-value employment activities, proposed to take effect from 1 January 2025.
+Alongside the R&D credit, the UAE has also introduced a separate tax credit for high-value employment activities.
+Note: The high-value employment tax credit is a separate proposed incentive under Cabinet Decision No. 142 of 2024 and is distinct from the R&D Tax Credit confirmed by CD 215/2025 and MD 24/2026.
+Readers should verify the current status of this separate incentive independently.
 This credit is granted as a percentage of eligible salary costs for employees engaged in activities that deliver significant economic value to the UAE, including C-suite executives and senior personnel performing core business functions.

 For R&D-intensive startups with senior technical leadership, this creates a potential second stream of tax credit value running alongside the R&D incentive.
 The two programs operate independently, and companies meeting the criteria for both may be able to benefit from each.